dkaip/jvma/README.md

 In the event you are upgrading or adding to this software the command to recreate the JNI header file for the native functions is:

-<code>javah -classpath "my-jma-project-path/src/main/java:my-jvulkan-project-path/src/main/java" com.CIMthetics.jvma.NativeProxies</code>
+<code>javah -classpath &quot;my-jma-project-path/src/main/java:my-jvulkan-project-path/src/main/java&quot; com.CIMthetics.jvma.NativeProxies</code>

-com_CIMthetics_jvma_NativeProxies.h
-This will create the file <code>com&lowbar;CIMthetics&lowbar;jvma&lowbar;VulkanCore&lowbar;NativeProxies.h</code> that will need to be placed in the <code>headers</code> directory of the **jvma-natives-Linux-x86_64** project on your machine.
+This will create the file <code>com&lowbar;CIMthetics&lowbar;jvma&lowbar;NativeProxies.h</code> that will need to be placed in the <code>headers</code> directory of the **jvma-natives-Linux-x86_64** project on your machine.
 You will then need to implement any new functions you have added here in that project as well.